-If you’re reading this you’re likely familiar with the Cloudflare incident that was disclosed a few days ago.
-A lot has been written about the problem, following a very detailed blog post by Cloudflare that was quite true to the facts.
-Unfortunately, it resulted in a lot of blame placed on Ragel and quite a bit of speculation about how Ragel should function, with little attention paid to the realities of working with Ragel and the insane demands of high speed parsing of heaps of network traffic.
+If you’re reading this, then you’re likely familiar with the Cloudflare incident that was disclosed a few days ago.
+A lot has been written about the problem, following a very detailed blog post by Cloudflare.
+Unfortunately, due to the initial wording of that blog post, there was a lot of blame placed on Ragel by people who are unfamiliar with Ragel and the realities of using it to produce parsers.

 Ragel fgoto Command

-In the Ragel model it is possible to jump from sub-sections of a state machine with an fgoto command.
+Ragel is a state machine compiler.
+It helps you specify a state machine using regular language constructs.
+In the Ragel model it is possible to jump from sub-sections of a state machine with an fgoto command in an action.
 This alters the current state.
+This is outside of the regular lagnuage model and is something you do once in a while.

 An fgoto command does not affect the input increment operation.
 When you issue an fgoto, processing resumes on the next input character.
 If you want this, then you just use fgoto.
 If you want to resume processing on the current character you issue an fhold first.
 If you want to resume somewhere else, you can as well.